Contextualised Graduate Attributes

 Design, planning and problem solving

-Graduates of the Faculty of Architecture, Design and Planning will be able to critically and creatively design, innovate and solve problems using diverse skills and knowledge in a range of contexts.
+Graduates of the Sydney School of Architecture, Design and Planning will be able to critically and creatively design, innovate and solve problems using diverse skills and knowledge in a range of contexts.

 - To be able to creatively problem solve and innovate